dotnet/docs/docs/csharp/language-reference/operators/equality-operators.md

 [!code-csharp-interactive[string equality](~/samples/csharp/language-reference/operators/EqualityOperators.cs#StringEquality)]

-That is case-sensitive ordinal comparison.
+That is a case-sensitive ordinal comparison.
 For more information about string comparison, see [How to compare strings in C#](../../how-to/compare-strings.md).

 ### Delegate equality